top of page

 "Sokolov banged on the table and said: 'That's enough!
 I absolutely insist that you bring this conversation to an end.'"

-But Madyarov's points are made, and they linger for the rest of the book in Victor Shtrum’s troubled mind.
-The truth of something, once you see it clearly for the first time, is an uncanny thing.
-You can’t unsee it.
-You can’t unthink it.
+But Madyarov's points are made, and they linger for the rest of the book in Victor Shtrum's troubled mind.
+Once you see it clearly for the first time, the truth of something is uncanny.
+You can't unsee it.
+You can't unthink it.
 You can't go back to before.
 You can no longer deny its existence.
-It’s there, like a seed planted in your mind, to grow and blossom or wither and die.
+Like a seed planted in your mind, it's there to grow and blossom or wither and die.
 The choice, the responsibility, is now yours.

 Gateway to Hell by Alfred Kubin - 1900